WWE News: What’s Next For Mick Foley Now That He’s Fired From Raw?

 While that’s not likely to happen, it is likely that Mick Foley may come back after he’s done with his surgery and recovers fully.

-Now it’s your turn, readers: what do you think of this latest round of WWE news?
+Now it’s your turn, readers: What do you think of this latest round of WWE news?
 Do you think that Mick Foley will be fired for good, or will he eventually come back?
 Do you think Kurt Angle will be a good general manager?

 Leave your thoughts about the latest WWE news on Mick Foley in the comments below.